-Early spey and neuter has been one of the requirements of the Australian Labradoodle since the association formed in 1998 as part of The ALA commitment to protect the Australian labradoodle breed.
+Early spey and neuter was one of the requirements of the Australian Labradoodle since the association formed in 1998 as part of The ALA commitment to protect the Australian labradoodle breed.

 There is a paucity of data on the comparison between dogs desexed at around 5- 6 months of age, (the traditional age), versus those who have undergone paediatric desexing.